palkast/Text-Summarization-using-Langchain-and-Open-AI-LLMs-/README.md

 # C)StuffDocumentChain Text Summarization

 1.Get the entire doc give it to llm to summarize.<br />
-2.Read pdf using pypdf which creates a pdf object reader.<br />
+2.Read Mayo.pdf using pypdf which creates a pdf object reader.<br />
 3.Enumerte through every page and extract text in text.<br /> 4.Give entire text to llm model.<br />
 5.Convert text to documents.<br />